PredictiveIntelligenceLab/cvit/README.md

 ![master_figure-2](figures/cvit_arch.png)

-This repository contains code and data accompanying the manuscript titled [Bridging Operator Learning and Conditioned Neural Fields: A Unifying Perspective](https://arxiv.org/abs/2405.13998)
+This repository contains code and data accompanying the paper titled [CViT: Continuous Vision Transformer for Operator Learning](https://arxiv.org/abs/2405.13998), published in ICLR 2025.

 ## Abstract

-Operator learning is an emerging area of machine learning which aims to learn mappings between infinite dimensional function spaces.
-Here we uncover a connection between operator learning architectures and conditioned neural fields from computer vision, providing a unified perspective for examining differences between popular operator learning models.
-We find that many commonly used operator learning models can be viewed as neural fields with conditioning mechanisms restricted to point-wise and/or global information.
-Motivated by this, we propose the Continuous Vision Transformer (CViT), a novel neural operator architecture that employs a vision transformer encoder and uses cross-attention to modulate a base field constructed with a trainable grid-based positional encoding of query coordinates.
-Despite its simplicity, CViT achieves state-of-the-art results across challenging benchmarks in climate modeling and fluid dynamics.
-Our contributions can be viewed as a first step towards adapting advanced computer vision architectures for building more flexible and accurate machine learning models in the physical sciences.
+Operator learning, which aims to approximate maps between infinite-dimensional function spaces, is an important area in scientific machine learning with applications across various physical domains.
+Here we introduce the Continuous Vision Transformer (CViT), a novel neural operator architecture that leverages advances in computer vision to address challenges in learning complex physical systems.
+CViT combines a vision transformer encoder, a novel grid-based coordinate embedding, and a query-wise cross-attention mechanism to effectively capture multi-scale dependencies.
+This design allows for flexible output representations and consistent evaluation at arbitrary resolutions.
+We demonstrate CViT's effectiveness across a diverse range of partial differential equation (PDE) systems, including fluid dynamics, climate modeling, and reaction-diffusion processes.
+Our comprehensive experiments show that CViT achieves state-of-the-art performance on multiple benchmarks, often surpassing larger foundation models, even without extensive pretraining and roll-out fine-tuning.
+Taken together, CViT exhibits robust handling of discontinuous solutions, multi-scale features, and intricate spatio-temporal dynamics.
+Our contributions can be viewed as a significant step towards adapting advanced computer vision architectures for building more flexible and accurate machine learning models in the physical sciences.

 ## Installation